 Where to stay in Austin?
-This apartment is close to everything and has recently been decorated.
+This stylish condo is near the South Congress and has new appliances.

 4. San Antonio

 Christmas in San Antonio means visitors get to experience even bigger and brighter celebrations than usual.

 Start your self-guided tour at the San Antonio Riverwalk to experience the Fiesta de las Luminarias.

 The beautiful, delicate paper lanterns–luminarias–that give this event its name are an unmissable sight for your Christmas in San Antonio.

 So assemble your caroling team, snag a boat, and head out to spread some holiday cheer as you cruise under the beautiful bald cypress trees strung with lights.